easyquery/DotNetSamples/README.md

 # EasyQuery ASP.NET Core Samples

-This repository contains several ASP.NET Core 2.x projects which demonstrate how to use [EasyQuery library](https://korzh.com/easyquery) in different web-application scenarios.
+This repository contains several ASP.NET Core 2.x and 3.0 projects which demonstrate how to use [EasyQuery library](https://korzh.com/easyquery) in different web-application scenarios.

 ## EasyQuery packages